An internship experience in words and pictures...

 There were no complicated church songs... just simple lyrics of common prayers.
 My heart trembled when I heard “În numele Tatălui, al Fiului şi al Sfântului Duh, Amin”, in the only language my soul could use for praying.

 I don’t go to church, don’t believe in many religious customs or so but I trust in God wherever I am.
 I think that there will always be a connection between what is Saint, my family, my home country and land and me.
-Those dozens of minutes in a cold, strange and dark church full of saint brought a piece of peace and calm inside of me.
+Those dozens of minutes in a cold, strange and dark church full of saint brought a piece of peace and calminside of me.

 I could speak, write, even think in another language but when it comes to praying, I can just be myself, Romanian.

+I’ve never thought of this phrase until the weekend that has just passed.
 We were in a Reception Weekend, organized by AIESEC Kielce.
 We had the chance to meet internationals, finally.
 There were 13 Romanians out of 51 people present in the RW.

 It was a strange feeling to be in an international conference in Poland, with people from 17 countries and the language you heard most often to be Romanian.
 Maybe that’s why Piotr, the LCP Kielce, used to say “Romania and countries”.